jrgenerative/bebop-bridge-doc/pi-bebop-bridge-installation.md

 ```
 ### Bridge-Service Test Mode

-Configure a script to run the bridge-service configured to use a Bebop mock-up implementation.
+Configure a script to run the bridge-service with a mock-up implementation of Bebop.

 In `/etc/systemd/system` add a file, e.g. `bebop-bridge-service-dummy.service` with content: